-Before we get into how to send a quote, let's first get back to basics.
+Before we get into how to send a quote, let's get back to basics.

 What is a business quote?

-A quote, or quotation, is a document (either hard copy or digital) for the customer where a business or sole proprietor describes the goods and services requested of them and provides relevant pricing for each.
-Most quotes are written and sent in response to an RFP (Request for Proposal) when a client is seeking a clearer idea of whether your services match their needs.
+A quote, or quotation, is a document (either hard copy or digital) for the customer where a business or sole proprietor describes the goods and services requested by them and provides relevant pricing for each.
+Most quotes are written and sent in response to an RFP (Request for Proposal) when a client seeks a clearer idea of whether your services match their needs.

-Sending a quotation to your customer sounds like a simple, straightforward task, but it's not as easy as it sounds.
-There are many mistakes and pitfalls to avoid both when you create and send a quotation to a customer, and unfortunately, any mistakes you make could cost you cash and leads.
+Sending a quotation to your customer sounds like a simple task, but it's not as easy as it sounds.
+There are many mistakes and pitfalls to avoid when you create and send a quotation to a customer, and unfortunately, any mistakes you make could cost you cash and leads.

-The trick lies in knowing exactly what your client needs (i.e. communicating effectively) and tweaking your quotation to outline and meet that need clearly.
+The trick lies in knowing exactly what your client needs (i.e., communicating effectively) and tweaking your quotation to outline and meet that need.
 This means asking the right questions and getting the most informative answers.
 When writing up a quote, ask yourself the following:

 - Is the client shopping around?

 - Did the client send an RFP or RFQ (request for quotation)?